snowshine09/togetherjs/site/docs/index.md

     Contains a list of all the messages that will be ignored when console logging.
 Defaults to the list ["cursor-update", "keydown", "scroll-update"].
 Will ignore all messages if set to true.

 `TogetherJSConfig_ignoreForms`:
-    Contains a list of all the forms that will be ignored.
-Each item of the list is a jQuery selector matching the form element to be ignored.
-Defaults to [":password"].
+    Contains a list of all the forms that will be ignored, defaults to [":password"].
 Will ignore all forms if set to true.

 There are additional hooks you can configure, which are described in [Extending TogetherJS](#extending-togetherjs).